Pink Flowering Onion flowers

 Hardiness Zone: 3a

 Other Names: Flowering Onion

-Pink Flowering Onion has masses of beautiful clusters of fuchsia flowers at the ends of the stems from mid to late spring, which are most effective when planted in groupings.
+Pink Flowering Onion has masses of beautiful clusters of rose flowers at the ends of the stems from mid to late spring, which are most effective when planted in groupings.
 Its fragrant grassy leaves remain green in color throughout the season.
 The fruit is not ornamentally significant.

 Pink Flowering Onion is an open herbaceous perennial with an upright spreading habit of growth.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This is a relatively low maintenance plant, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.